arangoml/cugraph-adapter/README.md

 adb_g = adbcug_adapter.cugraph_to_arangodb("Knows", cug_g, edge_definitions) # Also try it with `keyify_nodes=True` !

+# 2.2: cuGraph to ArangoDB with a custom ADBCUG Controller
+class Custom_ADBCUG_Controller(ADBCUG_Controller):
+    """ArangoDB-cuGraph controller.

+    Responsible for controlling how nodes & edges are handled when transitioning from ArangoDB to cuGraph & vice-versa.
+    """

+    def _prepare_cugraph_node(self, cug_node: dict, col: str) -> None:
+        """Prepare a cuGraph node before it gets inserted into the ArangoDB collection **col**.

+        :param cug_node: The cuGraph node object to (optionally) modify.
+        :param col: The ArangoDB collection the node belongs to.
+        """
+        cug_node["foo"] = "bar"

+    def _prepare_cugraph_edge(self, cug_edge: dict, col: str) -> None:
+        """Prepare a cuGraph edge before it gets inserted into the ArangoDB collection **col**.

+        :param cug_edge: The cuGraph edge object to (optionally) modify.
+        :param col: The ArangoDB collection the edge belongs to.
+        """
+        cug_edge["bar"] = "foo"

+adb_g = ADBCUG_Adapter(db, Custom_ADBCUG_Controller()).cugraph_to_arangodb("Knows", cug_g, edge_definitions)

-# 2.2: cuGraph Heterogeneous graph to ArangoDB with ArangoDB node IDs
+# 2.3: cuGraph Heterogeneous graph to ArangoDB with ArangoDB node IDs
 edges = []
 for i in range(1, 101):
     for j in range(1, 101):